sandialabs/pyapprox/_sources/install.rst.txt

 Create Documentation
 --------------------
 To create the documentation fenics must be installed.
 Creating documentation also requires Sphinx 1.7 or later, sphinx, numpydoc, and sphinx-automodapi.
+A local install of latex is also required.

 To install these requirements when installing from PyPi first run::